ShaikMoAbdullah/Technical_paper_1/html_css.md

 >
 ><p>Just some text</p>

-Here, We obeserve that in the *first case*, The font-weight is set to **unset** and hence we do not get any styling.
+Here, We observe that in the *first case*, The font-weight is set to **unset** and hence we do not get any styling.
 In the *second case*, The font-weight is set to **revert**, Therefore, whatever the styling is given to it is ignored and reverted to its property of the parent element.

 ## 5. Grid columns

 The vertical lines of grid items are called **Columns**.
-It can be used in placement of the items in the right positions of the grid.
+It can be used in the placement of the items in the right positions of the grid.

 ```
 grid-column: 1;